Better Me

 “Bursitis is inflammation, often caused by repetitive motions, overuse, sudden injuries or from natural wear and tear that comes with aging,” said Elizabeth Batterton, MD, a sports medicine specialist with Banner – University Medicine.
 “Spending time in positions that put pressure on certain body parts can lead to bursitis.”

-Several sports and physical activities, such as long-distance running, tennis, golf, baseball and softball, weightlifting and skiing, can increase the risk for bursitis.
+Several sports and physical activities can increase the risk for bursitis, such as long-distance running, tennis, golf, baseball and softball, weightlifting and skiing.
 Certain jobs that require repetitive motion, like construction work, carpentry and painting, may also increase the risk.

-The pain and swelling of bursitis can also be caused by other problems, like arthritis or infection, but these are less common.
+Symptoms of bursitis, such as pain and swelling, can also be caused by other problems, like arthritis or infection, but these are less common.

 The most common locations for bursitis are the shoulder, elbow and hip, but it can happen in other places like your big toe, knees and buttocks.